 “There can be no greater need in today’s America than a movement away from the fringes of destructive, overly partisan rhetoric and toward a robust national conversation where respect and thoughtful discourse are once again valued.”

-The mission of the Bonnie and Bill Stubblefield Institute for Civil Political Communications is to study and promote how intelligent, authentic, and civil political discourse can play an essential role in our nation’s ability to better meet challenges and solve problems.
-We furthermore seek to demonstrate that when opposing viewpoints are respected and legitimized in ways that avoid negative labeling and alienation, it can also lead to greater civic awareness and engagement.
+The mission of Stubblefield Institute for Civil Political Communications is to be an important center for the study and promotion of intelligent, authentic, and civil political discourse and how civility can play an essential role in our nation’s ability to better meet challenges and solve problems.
+We seek to demonstrate that when opposing viewpoints are respected and legitimized in ways that avoid negative labeling, alienation, and silencing, it can lead to greater civic awareness and engagement.

 Our Purpose and Goals

 “How we as citizens persuade, advocate and converse with one another across competing opinions is of utmost importance to the future health of our democracy.
 As citizens and voters, we need to address our divisions and learn how to talk to each other again in a civil manner.”

 The Stubblefield Institute seeks to be a trusted resource and important voice in the quest for improved political civility and constructive debate.
 Our approach is to focus on the root of the topic instead of skimming the surface and stay true to our four strategic goals.

 - Provide high-quality, continuous public and student forums for civil discussion of critical, cultural and political issues to model reasoned understanding.